kasraavand/Gameit/README.md

 ## preamble

-*Gameit* is an intelligent gamification framework that accepts a set of predefined `rules` and uses a structured and high level abstracted language to generates the respective functions in Python-3.
+*Gameit* is an intelligent gamification framework that accepts a set of predefined `rules` and uses a high level abstractural language to generates respective functions in Python-3.

-## How it works?
+## How does it work?

 *Gameit* uses rules for constructing the functions, but what are rules? every rule contains a set of conditions and is defined by a logical relation between these conditions.